 – The listing isn’t generally clean, is unsafe, or there’s an animal in the listing that wasn’t disclosed prior to booking.

-You’ll either receive a full refund or be placed into another Airbnb property comparable to the one you originally booked.
+You’ll either receive a full or partial refund (amount depends on the travel issue) or be placed into another Airbnb property comparable to the one you originally booked.

 Something isn’t working during my stay.